finger563/cbsat/docs/_sources/background.txt

    :width: 400px

    Schematic deptiction of the buffer size (vertical difference) and delay (horizontal difference) calculations in Network Calculus.
+Reprinted from [Thiran2001_].

 With these bounds and the convolution, developers can make *worst-case* performance predictions of the applications on the